jtibble/pabtc/README.md

 BTC Engine for Planetary Annihilation Tournaments

-Look at the Github issues for information about planned services: https://github.com/jtibble/pabtc/issues
+Look at the Github issues for information about existing (and planned) services: https://github.com/jtibble/pabtc/issues Tests demonstrating existing services can be found at https://github.com/jtibble/pabtc/blob/master/api/test/serviceWrapper.js

 -----